Heavy Periods (Menorrhagia): Causes & Treatment

 Common Causes of White Discharge

-Hormonal fluctuations during ovulation, pregnancy, or menstrual cycles can increase vaginal discharge.
+Fluctuations during periods, ovulation, or pregnancy can increase discharge.

 Pregnancy